priyanka-TL/samiksha-service/README.md

-During the initial setup of Project services with the default configuration, you may encounter issues creating new accounts through the regular SignUp flow on the MentorEd portal.
+During the initial setup of Project services with the default configuration, you may encounter issues creating new accounts through the regular SignUp flow on the Survey portal.
 This typically occurs because the default SignUp process includes OTP verification to prevent abuse.
 Until the notification service is configured correctly to send actual emails, you will not be able to create new accounts.